bibleexchange/church_ministry__textbook/en/7001_delegation-of-authority-and-training-other-leaders.md

 # Delegation of authority and training others

+Acts 14:23 (KJV 1900)
+23And when they had ordained them elders in every church, and had prayed with fasting, they commended them to the Lord, on whom they believed.

 2 Timothy 2:2 (KJV 1900)
 2And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also.

+1 Timothy 4:14 (KJV 1900)
+14Neglect not the gift that is in thee, which was given thee by prophecy, with the laying on of the hands of the presbytery.

+2 Timothy 2:2 (KJV 1900)
+2And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also.

+1 Timothy 3:10 (TNIV)
+10They must first be tested; and then if there is nothing against them, let them serve as deacons.

 ## Jesus and the 12 and 70